 Naghat Ahmed

-Naghat is a Law and Accountancy graduate and a committee member for the Law Society of Scotland Client Protection Sub-committee.
-Her current role at Glasgow City Council includes both programme and project management.
+Naghat is a Law and Accountancy graduate.
+Her current role at Glasgow City Council includes corporate policy, programme and project management.
 She has previously worked on policy and strategy development, equality and diversity, change management, corporate governance and utilising project methodologies.

 She previously worked in the Commission for Racial Equality and NHS24, specialising in equality and diversity.
 Naghat is a carer for relatives who have disabilities.

-Since 2018 Naghat has also been a member of the Mobility and Access Committee for Scotland.
+Since 2018 Naghat has also been a member of the Mobility and Access Committee for Scotland and since September 2021 has been a non-executive member for Social Security Scotland.

 Carole Wilkinson

-Carole Wilkinson was appointed to the Chair of Healthcare Improvement Scotland in October 2018, for a term of 4 years.
-She has been a member of the General Teaching Council Scotland since June 2018.
+Carole Wilkinson was appointed to the Chair of Healthcare Improvement Scotland in October 2018, for a term of four years and was appointed for a further four years from October 2022.
 She is a former Non-Executive member of NHS Education for Scotland and a former Chair of the Board of Scottish Children's Reporter Administration.
 She was also Chief Executive of the Scottish Social Services Council (SSSC) from 2001-2009, establishing the organisation and overseeing the implementation of the regulation and registration of social services workers.

 Before moving to the SSSC, Carole held the post of Director of Housing and Social Work for Falkirk Council and during her career has held a number of senior management posts in England and also spent a period in higher education teaching social workers and social care staff.
 She has also served on a number of Scottish Government working groups advising on workforce development matters and on future workforce needs and how health and social care staff could be supported to work and learn together.